dwrobel/flatcam/README.md

 =================================================

+20.12.2019

+- fixed a rare issue in the generation of non-copper-region geometry started from the Gerber Object UI (selected tab)

 19.12.2019

 - in 2-Sided Tool added a way to calculate the bounding box values for a selection of objects, and also the centroid